 In college, Amandeep served as a Justice Corps intern at the Norwalk Superior Court, helping litigants at the self-help desk fill out forms and better understand family law and unlawful detainer proceedings.
 An exceptional student, Amandeep is currently in the top 9% of her law school class, has held several leadership roles in the South Asian Law Students Association, and has engaged with SABA San Diego members at past events.

-Interested Applicants should submit the following materials, at a time TBD, 2023.:
+Interested Applicants should submit the following materials by Friday, October 27, 2023:

 1. Your resume;

 2. Your 1-2 page Personal Statement detailing why you believe you are the most qualified candidate for the scholarship.
 Your Personal Statement should include your views on one or more of the following topics:

 - a.
 How your involvement in the South Asian community or in SABA-SD has contributed to your academic development;

 - b.
 How you hope to contribute to SABA-SD or the South Asian community after graduation;

 - c.
 What reasons compelled you to pursue a career in the law; or

 - d.
 What you find most interesting, challenging, or fulfilling about your education; AND